-Enters the CTOT in the NM OPS system

-Advises Devis EMD of the systems of the

-Advises Paris FIVIP of the outcome of the

-process.
-Coordinates with Paris FMP in

-case of partial acceptance.
-SRM (CTOT +

-TT) calculated and transmitted.

-Coordination Hotspot - 01:30 FMP Advises AFR of the outcome of the process Phone

-Coordination EOBT - few minutes AOC Update FPL to match TT.
-Send CHG message. -

-Coordination EOBT - few minutes NM SRM with CTOT changed in line with CHG -

-message received.
-TT remains unchanged

-Coordination Before EOBT - 10 minutes AOC Transmit TT to Flight Crew

-Execution Before EOBT Crew TT available in cockpit.
-FC may inform

-TWR of their Take-Off Time to respect TT

-Execution Before ATOT TWR ATC If possible, ATCOs manage the flights in

-accordance with the wish of the flight

-crew

-Execution After ATOT Crew Crew may introduce TT into flight

-management and do their best to safely

-achieve target within ATS ICAO rules and

-limits of company policy.
-Current flown

-speed variations of 0.04Mach or more are

-coordinated with ATC

-Execution After ATOT ATC en- Apply safety standard rules and ensure

-route flight separation.
-No priority rules for trial

-Toule flights, if possible ATCOs manage the

-flights in possible, ATCOS manage the

-flights in accordance with the wish of the

-flight crew.
+Enters the CTOT in the NM OPS system.
+Advises Paris FMP of the outcome of the process.
+Coordinates with Paris FMP in case of partial acceptance.
+SRM (CTOT + TT) calculated and transmitted.
+Coordination Hotspot - 01:30 FMP Advises AFR of the outcome of the process Phone Coordination EOBT - few minutes AOC Update FPL to match TT.
+Send CHG message. - Coordination EOBT - few minutes NM SRM with CTOT changed in line with CHG message received.
+TT remains unchanged - Coordination Before EOBT - 10 minutes AOC Transmit TT to Flight Crew Execution Before EOBT Crew TT available in cockpit.
+FC may inform TWR of their Take-Off Time to respect TT Execution Before ATOT TWR ATC If possible, ATCOs manage the flights in accordance with the wish of the flight crew Execution After ATOT Crew Crew may introduce TT into flight management and do their best to safely achieve target within ATS ICAO rules and limits of company policy.
+Current flown speed variations of 0.04Mach or more are coordinated with ATC Execution After ATOT ATC en- route Apply safety standard rules and ensure flight separation.
+No priority rules for trial flights; if possible, ATCOs manage the flights in accordance with the wish of the flight crew.